dgrignol/dRSA-meg-masc/docs/PIPELINE_USAGE.md

   # Quick run: auto-generate a timestamped folder under results/
   python C1_dRSA_run.py 03
   ```
 - **Word onset workflows**: When `derivatives/preprocessed/<subject>/concatenated/<subject>_concatenated_word_onsets_sec.npy` exists, C1 hashes the timestamps for caching, records their provenance inside the metadata JSON, and overlays them on the subsampling QC figure.
-Passing `--lock-subsample-to-word-onset` enforces that every subsample starts at a word onset (after trimming windows that would overrun the recording).
-Toggling either `--lock-subsample-to-word-onset` or `--allow-overlap` automatically invalidates the subsample cache so reruns remain reproducible.
+Passing `--lock-subsample-to-word-onset` enforces that every subsample window is anchored to a word onset; the window is centered on the onset by default, and `--word-onset-alignment start` reproduces the legacy start-aligned behavior.
+Toggling `--lock-subsample-to-word-onset`, `--word-onset-alignment`, or `--allow-overlap` automatically invalidates the subsample cache so reruns remain reproducible.
 - **Tuning**: Edit the constants near the bottom of the file (e.g., `averaging_diagonal_time_window_sec`, `n_subsamples`) to adjust the analysis.

 ### C2_plot_dRSA.py